Free Consultation

 Assault and Battery

 Although the terms are commonly used interchangeably, assault and battery are defined by Nevada law as being two entirely different offenses.
-Assault and battery involve many of the same elements; however, battery involves actual violence, while assault is classified as being more of the threat of violence.
+Assault and battery involve many of the same elements; however, battery involves actual violence, while assault is classified as being more of a threat of violence.
+If you have been accused of committing a violent crime against someone, understanding the differences in assault and battery are of extreme importance.
+Consulting with an assault attorney in Las Vegas who specializes in dealing with these charges could greatly impact the outcome of your case.

-Assault and Battery Defense in Nevada
+Assault & Battery Defense in Nevada

 Michael Pariente is a meticulous criminal defense lawyer who tenaciously fights for the rights of his clients accused of assault or battery in Henderson, Clark County, Paradise, Las Vegas, Spring Valley, and the surrounding areas.
-If you have been charged with either of these crimes, or any other violent crime, Pariente Law Firm, P.C. will fight for you.
+If you have been charged with either of these crimes or any other violent crime, Pariente Law Firm, P.C. will fight for you.

 Choosing an attorney who will focus his time and energy on fighting for the best possible outcome of your case is vital.
 Michael Pariente will not farm your case out to a less-experienced associate.
 He handles all matters himself, guaranteeing all clients have the full experience of a former prosecutor and federal public defender working on their case.

-Information on Assault and Battery in Nevada
+Information on Assault & Battery in Nevada

-Assault and Battery Defined By Nevada Law
+Assault & Battery Defined By Nevada Law

 Penalties for Threats or Violence in Las Vegas

 If an individual is accused of assault or battery without the use of a deadly weapon, he or she can be charged with a misdemeanor.
 A conviction for simple charges usually carries a sentence of up to six months in jail, and/or up to a $1,000 fine.
-If the battery resulted in serious bodily harm, the offender can be charged with a category C felony, and sentenced to one to five years in prison, along with a potential fine of up to $10,000.
+If the battery resulted in serious bodily harm, the offender can be charged with a category C felony and sentenced to one to five years in prison, along with a potential fine of up to $10,000.

 Assault with a deadly weapon is considered a category B felony, which is punishable by between one and six years in prison, and/or a maximum fine of $5,000.
-Battery with a deadly weapon is a category B felony; however it carries a potential prison sentence of between two and 10 years, and a potential $10,000 fine.
+Battery with a deadly weapon is a category B felony; however, it carries a potential prison sentence of between two and 10 years, and a potential $10,000 fine.
 If it leads to serious bodily harm, to potential prison sentence can be upgraded to between two to 15 years.

-Differences Between Assault and Battery in Nevada
+Understanding Differences Between Assault & Battery in Nevada With Our Assault Attorney in Las Vegas

 In Nevada, assault and battery are two separate offenses, each with distinct elements.
 Here’s how they differ: